ikeyat/javadoc2xls/README.md

     Next, see the template Excel worksheet in ``report/template``.
 You will find worksheet with some annotated cells.

     Next, see ``pom.xml``.
-There is a defifition to switch default javadoc generator to this tool as follows.
+There is a definition to switch default javadoc generator to this tool as follows.
     You can modifiy the configuration if you want to tune.
     For example, output directory, file name convention, etc...